christophe-calmejane/Hive/README.md

 - Copy `.hive_config.sample` to `.hive_config`, then edit it for installer customization
 - Run the `setup_fresh_env.sh` script that should properly setup your working copy
 - Run the `gen_cmake.sh` script with whatever optional parameters required (run *gen_cmake.sh -h* to display the help)
-  - [Linux only] For Ubuntu users, install the `qtbase5-dev` package and make sure the major and minor version matches what Hive requires.
-You can alternatively use the `-qtvers` and `-qtdir` options when invoking `gen_cmake.sh` if you want to use a different Qt version.
+  - [Linux only] For Ubuntu users, install the `qt6-base-dev` package and make sure the major and minor version matches what Hive requires.
+You can alternatively use the `-qtvers` and `-qtdir` options when invoking `gen_cmake.sh` if you want to use a different Qt version (but there is no guarantee it will compile).
 - Go into the generated output folder
 - Compile everything
   - [macOS/Windows] Open the generated solution and compile from the IDE
-  - [Linux] Run `cmake --build . --config Release`
+  - [Linux] Run `cmake --build .`

+Note: If you are using CMake >= 4.0, you have have to pass extra parameters to `gen_cmake.sh` (eg: add this at the end of the command line: `-- -DCMAKE_POLICY_VERSION_MINIMUM=3.5`)

 ## Cross-compilation using Docker